 “Black.
 Remove your mask.”
 His hands were steady as they exposed his face.

-“I understand you had company last night.
+“I understand you had company the other night.
 Tell me.”

 “Friends of Sirius, my Lord,” Regulus answered, keeping his eyes focused on the scrutinizing ones that bore into him.